 Most Popular Nepalese Foods

-Among South Asian cuisine, Nepalese dishes are generally healthier because one of their goals is to cook their food in less fat and consider nutritional value.
-That is why the Nepalese cuisine typically consists of vegetables, salads, lean curries, soups, curd, pickles, tomatoes, coriander, garlic, chillies, and mustard oil.
+Among South Asian cuisine, Nepalese dishes are generally healthier as dishes are cooked in less fat, than of many neighboring countries.
+Typical staples of Nepalese cuisine include vegetables, salads, lean curries, soups, curd, pickles, tomatoes, coriander, garlic, chillies, and mustard oil.

 Dhal Bhat is the most famous staple dish of Nepal.
 It is a traditional meal consisting of a cooked lentil soup called dal and steamed rice (bhat).